 One of the best things about digital signage is that it empowers you to tailor content to your customer via images, videos, and keynotes.
 You could place them in the doorway to provide information for an event, use them during an event to list speech information, or use them on top of your brick and mortar store to reveal a particular range of products.
 With digital signage, you get a wealth of options.

 Note: If you don’t have space offline, search for companies that do.
-Coffee shops, restaurant and other local businesses often put up digital signage that you can pay to list your brand on for a less costly fee than conventional corporate billboards.
-Another thing you can do (in addition to buying signage space) is ensure you get featured in a high-traffic area of your locality, preferably close to downtown).
+Coffee shops, restaurant, and other local businesses often put up digital signage that you can pay to list your brand on for a less costly fee than conventional corporate billboards.
+Another thing you can do (in addition to buying signage space) ensures you get featured in a high-traffic area of your locality, preferably close to downtown).